MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-qas.md

 ## Add or edit Q&As using browser extensions

 Search administrators can create search content easily by using browser extensions.
-Install the browser extension and then go to the site you want from which you want to generate a Q&A. You can then generate the Q&A and include a link to the source site.
+Install the browser extension and then go to the site from which you want to generate a Q&A. You can then create the Q&A and include a link to the source site.

 Currently, browser extensions are available for Edge and Chrome.